Estates in Alabama

 What happens to my property if I do not write a will?

-- Entire estate if no surviving issue or parents of decedent;
+- Entire estate if no surviving issue or parents of the decedent;

-- First $50,000, plus ½ of balance of estate if there are surviving issue all of whom are also issue of surviving spouse; or
+- First $50,000, plus ½ of the balance of estate if there are surviving issues all of whom are also issues of surviving spouse (or) ½ of the estate if there are surviving issues who do not issue of the surviving spouse.

 - Brothers and sisters